corndeladmin/tech-docs/src/javalin/body-and-headers.md

 ## Endpoints with body

-When we send a request, the headers are available in the backend as `ctx.header()`.
+When we send a request, the headers are available in the backend as `ctx.header(String)`.

 When we send a request with a JSON body, we can use `ctx.bodyAsClass(Some.class)` to parse the JSON into an object using a class.